 We have now entered the Jerry Rice section of Super Bowl records.

 Rice went absolutely ballistic in each of his three Super Bowl appearances with the San Francisco 49ers.
 All three of his outings with the 49ers remain in the top 10 for single-game Super Bowl receiving yards and the 49ers won all three contests.

-His highest receiving total came in his Super Bowl debut back in January of 1989 as he torched the Cincinnati Bengals for 215 yards in a 20-16 victory.
-Still, the game may have actually been his worst Super Bowl appearance for the 49ers, and you’ll see why momentarily.
+His highest receiving total came in his Super Bowl debut back in January 1989 when Rice torched the Cincinnati Bengals for 215 yards in a 20-16 victory.
+The game may have actually been his worst Super Bowl appearance for the 49ers, and you’ll see why momentarily.